 nbtscan

-While Nmap is one of the most popular network scanning tools, there are other tools that can also be used to perform network scans and gather information about a target system.
+While Nmap is one of the most popular network scanning tools, others can also perform network scans and gather information about a target system.
 One such tool is nbtscan.

-Nbtscan is a command-line tool that can be used to perform NetBIOS name resolution scans on a target network.
-NetBIOS is a protocol used by Windows systems for sharing files, printers, and other resources on a network.
-By using nbtscan, you can identify the NetBIOS names of the systems on the network, and potentially discover shares and services that are available.
+Nbtscan is a command-line tool that can perform NetBIOS name resolution scans on a target network.
+NetBIOS is a protocol Windows systems use to share files, printers, and other resources on a network.
+By using nbtscan, you can identify the NetBIOS names of the systems on the network and potentially discover available shares and services.

 nbtscan 192.168.1.0/24